Al-Mu'tadid: Death and legacy

 Al-Mu'tadid had taken care to prepare his son and successor, al-Muktafi, for his role by appointing him as governor in Rayy and the Jazira.
 Although al-Muktafi tried to follow his father's policies, he lacked his energy.
 The heavily militarized system of al-Muwaffaq and al-Mu'tadid required the Caliph to actively participate in campaigns, setting a personal example and forming ties of loyalty, reinforced by patronage, between the ruler and the soldiers.
 Al-Muktafi, on the other hand, did not "in his character and comportment [...], being a sedentary figure, instil much loyalty, let alone inspiration, in the soldiers" (Michael Bonner).
 The Caliphate was still able to secure major successes over the next few years, including the reincorporation of the Tulunid domains in 904 and victories over the Qarmatians, but with al-Muktafi's death in 908, the so-called "Abbasid restoration" passed its high-water mark, and a new period of crisis began.

 Power was now wielded by the senior bureaucrats, who installed the weak and pliable al-Muqtadir on the throne.
 Over the next decades, the expenditure of both the court and the army increased, while maladministration increased and strife between military and bureaucratic factions intensified.
 By 932, when al-Muqtadir was assassinated, the Caliphate was effectively bankrupt, and authority soon devolved on a series of military strongmen who competed for control of the caliph and the title of amīr al-umarāʾ.
 This process culminated in the capture of Baghdad in 946 by the Buyids, who put an end to caliphal independence even in name.
 Thereafter the caliphs remained as symbolic figureheads, but were divested of any military or political authority or independent financial resources.

+Family

+Al-Mu'tadid's only wife was Qatr al-Nada.
+His sons were the offspring of concubines, such as Jijak, a Turkish-born slave who was the mother of al-Muktafi, the Greek-born Shaghab—who had previously belonged to a daughter of Muhammad ibn Abdallah ibn Tahir, the Tahirid governor of Baghdad in 851–867—and was the mother of Caliph al-Muqtadir, Fitna, mother of Caliph al-Qahir, and Dastanbuwayh, who was probably the mother of Mu'tadid's son, Harun, who died in 967.
+Al-Mu'tadid also had a daughter named Maymuna, who died in 921.